-Oklahoma has 3 Troopers dedicated full time to conducting Compliance Investigations as well as 1 Lieutenant who supervises the investigators.
+Oklahoma has 2 Troopers dedicated FTEs conducting Compliance Investigations, 1 Trooper dedicated as the Troop HM specialist assigned to the Compliance Investigation program, as well as 1 Lieutenant who supervises the investigators.
 FFY 2019 activities will be down from FFY 2017 and FFY 2018 due to a reduction in the number of Troopers assigned to the Compliance Investigation Program.